 - a.
 Principal Contractors will develop and implement a Spoil Management Plan for their scope of works.
-The Spoil Management Plan will include as a minimum: - i.
-The spoil mitigation measures as detailed in the environmental approval documentation; - ii.
-The responsibilities of key project personnel with respect to the implementation of the plan;

-- iii.
-Procedures and methodologies for the haulage and disposal locations, storage and stockpiling arrangements, including those for virgin excavated natural material, contaminated and unsuitable material; - iv.
-Procedures for the testing, excavation, classification, handling and reuse of spoil; - v. measures that will be implemented to both reduce spoil quantities and maximise the beneficial reuse of spoil which will be generated during the performance of the TSE Contractor's Activities, including how spoil generation is minimised through the design development process; - vi.
-Details, links or references to where traffic movements in relation to spoil are described, and measures that will be implemented to minimise traffic and noise impacts associated with haulage and disposal of spoil; - vii. quantities for reuse of spoil within the Construction Site, for beneficial reuse of spoil off site and for spoil disposal; - viii.
-Processes and procedures for the management of the environmental and social impacts of spoil transfer and reuse; - ix.
-A register of spoil receipt sites that includes the site or project name, location, capacity, site owner and which tier the site is classified as under the spoil reuse hierarchy; - x.
-Spoil management monitoring requirements; and - xi.
-Compliance record generation and management. - b.
+The Spoil Management Plan will include as a minimum: - ♦ The spoil mitigation measures as detailed in the environmental approval documentation. - A link or reference to where traffic movements in relation to spoil are described. - A register of spoil receipt sites that includes the site or project name, location, capacity, site owner and which tier the site is classified as under the spoil reuse hierarchy. - The responsibilities of key project personnel with respect to the implementation of the plan. - How spoil generation is minimised through the design development process. - Procedures for the testing, classification, handling and reuse of spoil. - Spoil management monitoring requirements. - Compliance record generation and management. - b.
 Spoil management measures will be included in regular inspections undertaken by the Contractor, and compliance records will be retained.
-These will include: - i.
-Records detailing the beneficial re-use of spoil either within the project or at off-site locations; and - ii.
-Waste dockets for any spoil disposed of to landfill sites.
+These will include: - Records detailing the beneficial re-use of spoil either within the project or at off-site locations. - ♦ Waste dockets for any spoil disposed of to landfill sites.